hzdu/plugins_cdn/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.22.19 - 29/Aug/2022 =

+* TWEAK: The "upload immediately after creation" feature has been disabled whilst reports of incorrect behaviour are investigated
+* TWEAK: Replace require_once to include_once and use the UpdraftCentral path constant when loading the UpdraftCentral host class.
+* TWEAK: Modify the "overdue crons" message for greater clarity

 = 1.22.18 - 26/Aug/2022 =